-One Direction Update: Harry Style, Liam Payne, Louis Tomlinson and Niall Horan Reunion Certain, Timetable Uncertain
+One Direction Update: Harry Styles, Liam Payne, Louis Tomlinson, And Niall Horan Reunion Certain, Timetable Uncertain

 One Direction will eventually reunite.
 That is the good news.
 So far, Niall Horan, Liam Payne, and Louis Tomlinson have confirmed that 1D will tour again.
 The only question is when.

-One Direction’s Harry Styles, Niall Horan, Liam Payne and Louis Tomlinson are all working hard to provide Directioners with really great solo albums.
+One Direction’s Harry Styles, Niall Horan, Liam Payne, and Louis Tomlinson are all working hard to provide Directioners with really great solo albums.

 Niall Horan has decided to take his time according to the Sioux City Journal.
-Horan wants to be sure everything is perfect for One Direction fans, and music enthusiasts intrigued by his solo single “This Town.”
+Horan wants to be sure everything is perfect for One Direction fans and music enthusiasts intrigued by his solo single “This Town.”

 “I am taking my time on it.
 I don’t want to rush it.
 I said it would be out at the start of the summer but I might push it back now a small bit.
 I don’t really have an idea.
 I’ll keep writing until it’s there and when it’s there I’ll let everyone know.
 It’s not going to be all singles.”

-So Niall Horan will not be releasing his debut album anytime soon, but it is likely that one of the other One Direction members, whether Liam Payne, Louis Tomlinson or Harry Styles will release music in the late winter or early spring.
+So Niall Horan will not be releasing his debut album anytime soon, but it is likely that one of the other One Direction members will release music in the late winter or early spring.

-Harry Styles could be planning a February release, for his solo album according to a source for Hollywood Life.
-If this is true, Harry could be releasing a solo single, or even his new album any day now, and completely without notice.
+Harry Styles could be planning a February release for his solo album according to a source for Hollywood Life.
+If this is true, Harry could be releasing a solo single, or even his new album, any day now, and completely without notice.

 One Direction’s Liam Payne is working hard in a Los Angeles studio to complete his debut album.
 Will he be finished before the baby is born?
-Cheryl Cole remained in the UK as Liam came to LA to record music.
+Cheryl Cole remained in the U.K. as Liam came to L.A. to record music.
 The Sun quotes Liam’s video shown above.

 “This is the studio that I’ve been working in today.
 I’ve been writing a song, it’s been a lot of fun.
 I’m hoping you’re going to like the music, it’s a little bit different, but it’s really nice.”

 Liam Payne says “Music is coming so get ready.”
 Does this mean Liam could be the first or second of the One Direction members to release his solo album?
-Will Harry Style, Louis Tomlinson or Payne be the first to release a debut album, since Niall has let fans know his album is going to take longer?
+Will Harry Style, Louis Tomlinson, or Payne be the first to release a debut album, since Niall has let fans know his album is going to take longer?

 Liam Payne also had a message for fans in his video.